-2. Software can determine a processor's physical-address width by executing CPUID with 80000008H in EAX.
+^{1.} Software can determine a processor's physical-address width by executing CPUID with 80000008H in EAX.
 The physical-address width is returned in bits 7:0 of EAX.

-3. If IA32 VMX BASIC[48] is read as 1, the VMXON pointer must not set any bits in the range 63:32; see Appendix A.1.
+^{2.} If IA32_VMX_BASIC[48] is read as 1, the VMXON pointer must not set any bits in the range 63:32; see Appendix A.1.

-In a virtualized environment using VMX, the guest software stack typically runs on a logical processor in VMX non-root operation.
+In a virtualized environment using VMX, the guest software stack typically runs on a logical processor in VMX nonroot operation.
 This mode of operation is similar to that of ordinary processor operation outside of the virtualized environment.
 This chapter describes the differences between VMX non-root operation and ordinary processor operation with special attention to causes of VM exits (which bring a logical processor from VMX non-root operation to root operation).
+The differences between VMX non-root operation and ordinary processor operation with special attention to causes of VM exits (which bring a logical processor from VMX non-root operation to root operation).
 The differences between VMX non-root operation and ordinary processor operation are described in the following sections: